Need Help or Found an Issue?

 Range: Distance to the target in yards.

-Drag Model: G7 generally better suited for modern boat-tail bullets.
+Drag Model: G7 is generally better suited for modern boat-tail bullets.
 G1 for older flat-base bullets.

 Drop/Drift Units: Choose between MRAD, MOA, or inches for displaying drop and drift values.